frockenstein/flog/content/notes/spolsky-smart.md

 *Smart People, who don't Get Things Done* tend to drone on about academic things, or show up with a cup of coffee and start a long convo about BS like "Java introspection vs COM libs".

 > p 98: *People who Get Things Done but aren't Smart* will tend to do stupid things, seemingly without thinking about them, and somebody else will have to come clean up their mess later.
-This makes them net *liabilities* to the company because no only do they not contribute, but they soak up other people's time.
+This makes them net *liabilities* to the company because not only do they not contribute, but they soak up other people's time.
 They are the kind of people who decide to refactor your core algorithms to use the Visitor pattern, which they just read about the night before, and completely misunderstood...

 How to detect Smart?
 The first good sign is not having to explain things over and over.
 Create a situation where they can show you their smarts.
 Don't be a blowhard.